bbssppllvv/apple-docs-mcp-server/README.md

 - All iOS, macOS, watchOS, tvOS, and visionOS documentation
 - WWDC session transcripts (2019-2025)
 - Complete API references for all frameworks
+- **Code examples** with context and explanations
+- **Human Interface Guidelines** (HIG) - Apple's complete design guidelines
 - Latest APIs: iOS 26, macOS 26, watchOS 26, tvOS 26, visionOS 26

-**How it works:** Intelligent search that understands concepts, not just keywords.
-Ask about "memory management in SwiftUI" and it finds relevant documentation even if those exact words aren't used.
+**How it works:** Natural language search - ask questions in plain English.
+Type "how to animate a button press" or "best practices for iOS navigation" and get relevant answers.
+The search understands concepts and context, not just exact keyword matches.

 **Database:** 16,253+ documents with complete content coverage.